From a translation booth in Las Vegas to a regulated-finance design system

 LogixPanel →

 Internal tool for compliance officers.
-Forty-jurisdiction audit preparation that used to take two weeks, reworked to take hours.
+Forty-jurisdiction audit prep that used to take two weeks, reworked to take hours.
 The CRM that taught me to design for the person doing the unglamorous work.

 LogixTrader →